-1. The design and selection of window types and materials is dependent on the facility design, the location of the facility within the campus, and any specialty use of the facility.
-2. Fall Protection: Any time a window system is specified and installed that will require elevating workers 4 stories or greater around the exterior of the building to perform routine cleaning, fall protection anchorage that is permanently attached to the building structure shall be provided in accordance with [IWCA 1-14.1-2001](#).
-All workers performing elevated window cleaning shall have fall protection training that satisfies the [Occupational Safety](#) requirements from Clemson's Office of [Occupational and Environmental Safety](#).
-3. The use of window wells is not allowed.
+1. Fall Protection: Any time a window system is specified and installed that will require elevating workers 4 stories (55') or greater to perform cleaning, fall protection anchorage that is permanently attached to the building structure shall be provided in accordance with [IWCA 1-14.1-2001](#).
+2. The use of window wells is not allowed.